Ladyroyal5/what-happens-when/README.rst

   (MSS) of the connection.
 * For each packet acknowledged, the window doubles in size until it reaches the 'slow-start threshold'.
 In some implementations, this threshold is adaptive.
+  TCP transfers will slow down when packets are lost, so actively dropping a few

+  packets before the router is completely full is a way to ask for the incoming

+  traffic to slow down.
 * After reaching the slow-start threshold, the window increases additively for each packet acknowledged.
 If a packet is dropped, the window reduces exponentially until another packet is acknowledged.